Everything you need to plan a Maldives holiday — atolls, resorts, transfers, budgets and activities, explained simply and honestly.

 With more than 150 island resorts, choice overload is real.
 The easiest way to start is to think in four simple categories: luxury, mid-range, budget resorts and local-island guesthouses.
 Once you know which group fits your plan, your shortlist becomes much easier to handle.

-For a curated list of resorts by budget and occasion, check our Maldives resorts collection or message us with your dates and budget.
+For a curated list of resorts by budget and occasion, check our full Maldives resorts collection or try the Resort Finder tool to filter by atoll, budget and experience type.

 After you land at Velana International Airport (MLE), your resort or guesthouse arranges your onward transfer.
 The route you take depends entirely on which island you're staying on.